shuozhixu/CMS-EAM_2025/README.md

-# Generalized stacking fault energies in medium entropy alloys
+# Generalized stacking fault energies in refractory medium entropy alloys

 ## Foreword

-The purpose of this project is to calculate the generalized stacking fault energies (GSFE) of 17 equal-molar body-centered cubic (BCC) medium element alloys (MEAs).
-The effects of chemical short-range order (CSRO) will be considered.
+The purpose of this project is to calculate the generalized stacking fault energies (GSFE) of 17 equal-molar body-centered cubic (BCC) refractory medium element alloys (MEAs).
+The effect of chemical short-range order (CSRO) will be considered.

 In [a previous project](https://github.com/shuozhixu/Modelling_2024), we calculated the GSFEs in MoNbTa, HfMoNbTaTi, and HfNbTaTiZr, respectively; it was found that the CSRO lowers the GSFE in MoNbTa but increases the GSFEs in the other two alloys.
 In the meantime, [another work](https://doi.org/10.1038/s41524-023-01046-z) in MoNbTi and TaNbTi showed that the CSRO increases the GSFEs, see [Supplementary Figure 10](https://static-content.springer.com/esm/art%3A10.1038%2Fs41524-023-01046-z/MediaObjects/41524_2023_1046_MOESM1_ESM.pdf).
-Therefore, we aim to answer this question through this project:
+Therefore, we aim to answer the following question through this project:

 - How does CSRO affect GSFEs across MEAs?

 Here, we will investigate 17 MEAs, including NbTaTi, MoNbTi, HfNbTa, NbTiZr, HfNbTi, HfTaTi, TaTiZr, MoTaTi, MoNbV, MoNbW, MoTaV, MoTaW, MoVW, NbTaV, NbTaW, NbVW, and TaVW.
+These 17 MEAs were chosen for their stable BCC structures.

 Please read the following journal articles to understand how the GSFE is calculated in BCC metals using the atomistic simulation method.